My friend drank too much and I’m worried!

 Person in need of medical attention

 It is imperative someone call for medical assistance when an individual experiences severe intoxication or a serious injury after consuming alcohol.
 People may be reluctant to seek help in such a situation because of potential judicial consequences for themselves or the person in need of assistance.
-Since these emergencies are potentially life threatening, TC3 seeks to reduce barriers to seeking assistance.
+Since these emergencies are potentially life threatening, the College seeks to reduce barriers to seeking assistance.

-What is TC3’s Good Samaritan Policy (GSP)?
+What is Tompkins Cortland’s Good Samaritan Policy (GSP)?

 “Abuse of alcohol and other drugs can create life-threatening situations that require an immediate response from emergency services personnel.
 If you see someone who needs help, DO THE RIGHT THING, BE A GOOD BYSTANDER, CALL 911 FOR HELP.